 All palm oil factories effluent (POME) is processed through our bioreactors and treatment ponds before being discharged.
-For all factories, upon completion of water treatment, the water is used for land application and provides a useful source of water for irrigation of the oil palm palms, allowing for a steady flow of water to maintain soil moisture through the pronounced dry period.
+For all factories, upon completion of water treatment, the water is used for land application and provides a useful source of water for irrigation of the oil palms, allowing for a steady flow of water to maintain soil moisture through the pronounced dry periods that we experience.